minghang-yu/minghang-yu.github.io/_pages/research.md

 * "Role of land use planning to mobility equity: Using ride-hailing data in Singapore." (with Kwan Ok Lee, Shih-Fen Cheng, and Sylvia He)
 * "Do people walk more when they are sheltered from sun and rain?
 Big data evidence from the sheltered walkway program in Singapore." (with Qiuxia Gao, Shuting Zhang, and Kwan Ok Lee)
 * "Gravitation of transportation infrastructure?" (with Xuewen Li, Wu Xiao, and Jiatong Zhou)
-* "High-speed railway siting strategy: evidence from China." (with Xize Wang, Tao Liu, and Yao Liu)

 _Residential housing choices and related outcomes_
 * "Unmasking residential choices of young households: A focus on market segmentation and trade-offs in Singapore." (with Kwan Ok Lee, Cristian Badarinza, and Hau Wei Teng)